 Driving without a licence involves operating a vehicle unlicensed or while suspended, cancelled or disqualified from driving.

 Driving unlicensed is a criminal offence set out in sections 53 & 54 of the Road Transport Act 2013.
+There are two different types of offences that fall into this category: Drive while unlicensed/never licensed.

 Get Legal Advice